Generic Name: doxorubicin (DOX oh ROO bi sin)

 What is the most important information I should know about Adriamycin (doxorubicin)?

 Doxorubicin may cause dangerous effects on your heart.
-Call your doctor at once if you have chest pain, shortness of breath (even with mild exertion), swelling, or rapid weight gain.
+Call your doctor at once if you have fast heartbeats, shortness of breath (even with mild exertion), or swelling in your ankles or feet.

 What should I discuss with my healthcare provider before receiving Adriamycin (doxorubicin)?

-You should not use this medication if you are allergic to doxorubicin or similar medications (doxorubicin, daunorubicin, epirubicin, idarubicin, mitoxantrone), or if you have:
+You should not use this medicine if you are allergic to doxorubicin or similar medications (doxorubicin, daunorubicin, epirubicin, idarubicin, mitoxantrone), or if you have:

 an untreated or uncontrolled infection (including mouth sores);